zakbarlow1995/SantaSplat/README.md

 # SantaSplat

-A fun Christmas iOS game for all of your work colleagues to enjoy at the office party.
+A fun iOS game for all of your colleagues to enjoy at the office Christmas party.

 Don't let Santa splat!
 Buckets included.